ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

    License: CC-BY-SA 4.0 (International)
 */
 ```

+It's better to document AI use than get questioned if you used it.

 **Collaboration policy definitions:**
 The following are definitions for the different collaboration policies used in this course